dereuromark/cakephp-tinyauth/docs/AuthenticationPlugin.md

 ```

-For all the rest just follow the plugin's documentation.
+For all the rest follow the plugin's documentation.

 Then you use the [Authentication documentation](Authentication.md) to fill your INI config file.